Pay bands: Teachers

 According to the School Leadership Today article "Freedom in Teacher Performance Pay", teachers in America are one of the most underpaid and segregated fields.
 The editorial suggests that "It is vital that teachers can be paid more without having to leave the classroom.
 This will be particularly important to schools in the most disadvantaged areas as it will empower them to attract and recruit the best teachers."
 Oftentimes teachers that want to be paid more are pushed into primary and secondary administration, opposed to being chairs of departments like advanced educational opportunities like colleges.
 This causes teachers to be in rotation and can lead to many shortages of quality teachers actually in the classroom.
 The academic journal suggests that we should rely on a different pay band policy to keep teachers in the classroom to ensure quality of education while paying via performance of the teachers as well.
-It is important to note, that paying for performance does not entail: how many students pas the standardized tests, move to the next grade; but rather a secondary tool of employee evaluation.
+Paying for performance does not entail how many students pass the standardized tests, move to the next grade; but rather a secondary tool of employee evaluation.